TykTechnologies/tyk-demo/deployments/tyk/README.md

 ### TLS Gateway

-The TLS-enabled Gateway uses a self-signed certificate, so make sure to instruct your HTTP client is ignore certificate verification failure.
+The TLS-enabled Gateway (`tyk-gateway-2`) uses a self-signed certificate.
+This requires that your HTTP client ignores certificate verification errors when accessing this Gateway.

 - [Tyk TLS Gateway](https://tyk-gateway-2.localhost:8081/basic-open-api/get)